nixworks/public/news/2004/03/6/index.md

 ##### David Crosby
 ### [ Singer David Crosby is arrested in New York City after marijuana and a handgun were found in a suitcase Crosby accidentally left behind at his hotel. ](/news/2004/03/6/singer-david-crosby-is-arrested-in-new-york-city-after-marijuana-and-a-handgun-were-found-in-a-suitcase-crosby-accidentally-left-behind-at.md)
-_Context: David Crosby, New York City, handgun, marijuana_
+_Context: New York City, David Crosby, handgun, marijuana_

 ##### Palestinians
 ### [ Palestinians are killed and wounded in attack on the main crossing point between the Gaza Strip and Israel.
 Hamas, Islamic Jihad, and the al-Aqsa Martyrs Brigades claim responsibility. ](/news/2004/03/6/palestinians-are-killed-and-wounded-in-attack-on-the-main-crossing-point-between-the-gaza-strip-and-israel-hamas-islamic-jihad-and-the-a.md)
-_Context: Gaza Strip, al-Aqsa Martyrs Brigades, Hamas, Hamas, Israel, Palestinians_
+_Context: Hamas, Gaza Strip, Palestinians, Hamas, al-Aqsa Martyrs Brigades, Israel_

 ##### Teenagers
 ### [ Teenagers released from Guantanamo Bay's Camp X-Ray recall the place fondly. ](/news/2004/03/6/teenagers-released-from-guantanamo-bay-s-camp-x-ray-recall-the-place-fondly.md)
-_Context: Guantnamo Bay, Camp X-Ray, Teenagers_
+_Context: Guantnamo Bay, Teenagers, Camp X-Ray_

 ##### Turkey
 ### [ Turkish politicians claim that there is political consensus within Turkey to join the European Union, despite the EU's demands for changes before that can occur. ](/news/2004/03/6/turkish-politicians-claim-that-there-is-political-consensus-within-turkey-to-join-the-european-union-despite-the-eu-s-demands-for-changes.md)
-_Context: European Union, political organisation, Turkey_
+_Context: Turkey, European Union, political organisation_

 ##### Turkey
 ### [ Up to 80,000 people march through the Turkish capital Ankara against plans to reform the country's civil service.
 The marchers fear that the reforms could lead to the civil service becoming politicised or losing its secular status. ](/news/2004/03/6/up-to-80-000-people-march-through-the-turkish-capital-ankara-against-plans-to-reform-the-country-s-civil-service-the-marchers-fear-that-th.md)
-_Context: Turkey, Ankara, civil service_
+_Context: civil service, Ankara, Turkey_

 ##### 2004 federal election
 ### [ Canadian federal election: Former deputy prime minister Sheila Copps loses the Liberal constituency nomination to current Transport Minister Tony Valeri by 311 votes.
 She will likely appeal; there is some speculation that if the loss remains, she will either run as an independent or for the New Democratic Party. ](/news/2004/03/6/canadian-federal-election-former-deputy-prime-minister-sheila-copps-loses-the-liberal-constituency-nomination-to-current-transport-ministe.md)
-_Context: NDP, 2004 federal election, Tony Valeri, Sheila Copps, Liberal Party's_
+_Context: Liberal Party's, Tony Valeri, NDP, 2004 federal election, Sheila Copps_

 ##### North Pole
 ### [ The scientists of the Russian polar research station near the North Pole are evacuated from their shifting and cracking ice floe by two Russian helicopters via Norway's Spitzbergen island. ](/news/2004/03/6/the-scientists-of-the-russian-polar-research-station-near-the-north-pole-are-evacuated-from-their-shifting-and-cracking-ice-floe-by-two-rus.md)
-_Context: North Pole, Spitzbergen_
+_Context: Spitzbergen, North Pole_

 ## [Previous Day...](/news/2004/03/5/index.md)